OpenWIS/openwis-documentation/_backlog/OpenWIS-Backlog-000057.md

 ---
 layout: backlog
-title: DM1 Default metadata insertion
+title: AAC3 New user with SAML Identity
 kanCategory: analyse
 kanSubCategory: pending
 kanAssigned: UKMO
-kanBacklog: 51
+kanBacklog: 57
 kanIssue:
 kanPullReq:
-kanFeature: Integrated catalogue
+kanFeature: Integrated catologue
 kanRelease: 4.2
-kanMetric: 6.1
+kanMetric: 3.2
-kanSize: 3
+kanSize: 5
-kanPriority: 4
+kanPriority: 6
 kanRepo:
 kanProject:
 ---
-Enhancement DM1: Default metadata insertion.
-LM - I'm not sure what this refers to
+Enhancement AAC3: New user with SAML Identity

 This task was part of the OpenWISv4/GeoNetworksv3 [work package][WP] assigned to GeoCat in 2015.
 The [documentation][doc] produced as part of that work describes the new functionality delivered.